Wondering which one is right for you?

 Nordictrack 1750 vs 2450 – Footprint

-The footprint of a treadmill is bascially the measurements – or how much floor space it takes up in your home.
+The footprint of a treadmill is basically the length and width of the machine – or how much floor space it takes up in your home.

 The footprint on the Nordictrack 1750 treadmill is: 80 L x 38 W inches

 The footprint on the Nordictrack 2450 treadmill is: 78.5 L x 35.6 W inches